 This bill amends Section 106.1405 of the Florida Statutes to allow candidates to use campaign funds for child care expenses incurred as a direct result of campaign activities.
-It introduces definitions for "campaign-related child care expenses" and "eligible child care provider," and specifies that such expenses must be directly related to campaign activities, such as attending events or canvassing.
-The bill also establishes that candidates must maintain detailed records of these expenses, including receipts and proof of payment, for at least three years after the campaign concludes.
+It introduces definitions for "campaign-related child care expenses" and "eligible child care provider," clarifying that such expenses must be directly linked to campaign activities like attending events or canvassing.
+The bill stipulates that candidates must maintain detailed records of these expenses, including receipts and proof of payment, for at least three years after the campaign concludes.
+Additionally, candidates are required to disclose these child care expenses in their regular campaign finance reports.

 Statutes affected: